cds-snc/digital-canada-ca/content/en/blog/posts/answering-your-questions-about-our-new-platform-to-send-government-emails-and-sms-messages.md

 <div class="diary-entry">
     <h3>November 18, 2019</h3>
     <p>I’ve been noticing a problem with one of our newsletters.</p>
     <p>We have two mailing lists that people can subscribe to: one in English and one in French.
 We’ve been using analytics to improve our performance every month, and seeing a lot of success with our English newsletter.
-Subscriptions for that one have been going way up! **The problem is, we aren’t seeing the same steady growth with our French newsletter.</p>
+Subscriptions for that one have been going way up! <span class="bold">The problem is, we aren’t seeing the same steady growth with our French newsletter.</span></p>
     <table class="">
         <tbody>
             <tr>